Debunking YOUR Basic Math Concepts

 Our classical physics predicts they will just be still with no force in action.
-However, there are studies which says that there's actually a small attractive force between them.
+However, there are studies that say that there's actually a small attractive force between them.

 Learn more about it here.

-In Casimir effect, the “regular” physics approach is unable to explain this scenario.
-This is why, sometimes, the complex counter intuitive mathematical formulations are needed explain simple things.
+In the Casimir effect, the “regular” physics approach is unable to explain this scenario.
+This is why, sometimes, complex counterintuitive mathematical formulations are needed to explain simple things.

 The only conclusion is if someone is giving you money every day and they keep on increasing a unit each day, they are actually fooling you and making you poor 😜

 Oh, BTW this blog post was inspired from the Numberphile Video 🎥